 How can I be sure that the product I’m buying conforms to FIDO standards?

 The FIDO Alliance Certification Working Group is responsible for testing products for conformance to FIDO specifications and interoperability between those implementations.
 You can learn more about the FIDO® Certified program here.

 Has FIDO made implementation rights available to anyone?

 FIDO Alliance members have all committed to the promise contained within our Membership Agreement to not assert their patents against any other member implementation of FIDO 1.0 final specifications (referred to as “Proposed Standard” in our Membership Agreement).
 Anyone interested in deploying a FIDO compliant solution can do so without joining the Alliance, and they are strongly encouraged to use FIDO Certified products to enable that deployment.

 Is one FIDO token/dongle/device better than another?
 How can I choose which to buy?

-FIDO specifications are device-agnostic and support a full range of authentication technologies, including U2F tokens and biometrics such as fingerprint and iris scanners, voice and facial recognition, as well as PIN or pattern-protected microSD cards.
+FIDO specifications are device-agnostic and support a full range of authentication technologies, including FIDO Security Keys and biometrics such as fingerprint and iris scanners, voice and facial recognition, as well as PIN or pattern-protected microSD cards.
 FIDO specifications will also enable existing solutions and communications standards, such as Trusted Platform Module (TPM), USB Security Tokens, embedded Secure Elements (eSE), Smart Cards, Bluetooth Low Energy (BLE), and Near Field Communication (NFC).
 Because FIDO specifications are open, they are designed to be extensible and to accommodate future innovation, as well as protect existing investments.

 FIDO specifications allow users a broad range of choice in devices that meet their needs or preferences, as well as those of service providers, online merchants, or enterprises where users must authenticate.